Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Identification of NIR Triplet High-Velocity Components

 \section{Identification of \caii\ NIR Triplet High-Velocity Components}

-We apply multi-component Gaussian fitting to the \caii\ NIR triplet that is often used in \tase\ to search for HVFs.
+We apply multi-component Gaussian fitting to the \caii\ NIR triplet that often shows HVFs in \tase.
 We use the method described in Section~\ref{subsec:sifit} to fit either one or two velocity components to the feature.
-However, since the \caii\ NIR triplet consists of three lines ($\lambda$8498, 8542 and 8662~\AA) a triplet of symmetric Gaussians is used to fit each velocity component.
+However, since the \caii\ NIR triplet consists of three lines ($\lambda$8498, 8542 and 8662~\AA), a triplet of symmetric Gaussians is used to fit each velocity component.
 We use three fit parameters for each triplet of Gaussians based on \citet{Silverman2015mnras}: (1) the central wavelength of the first Gaussian, representing that of the \caii~$\lambda$8498~\AA\ minimum; (2) the scale height of the first Gaussian, representing the strength of \caii~$\lambda$8498~\AA; and (3) the width shared across all three Gaussians.
 We fix the positions of the other two lines (8542 and 8662~\AA) according to the redshift of \caii~$\lambda$8498~\AA, and scale them according to their relative strengths using their $gf$-weights\footnote{\url{http://www.nist.gov/pml/data/asd.cfm}} in the optically-thin regime.
-Similar fitting of the \caii\ NIR triplet in SN~2012fr has shown that the choice of optically-thin regime does not substantially affect the measurements, though the fit can be slightly better the optically-thick case for early \tase\ \citep{Childress2013apj}.
+Similar fitting of the \caii\ NIR triplet in SN~2012fr has shown that the choice of optically-thin regime does not substantially affect the measurements, though the fit can be slightly better than the optically-thick case for early \tase\ \citep{Childress2013apj}.
 For noise estimation, we apply the second-order Savitsky-Golay filter with an increased width of 200~\AA\ for the FTS spectra (Table~\ref{tab:sifit}) due to increased noise towards the red edge of the wavelength range accommodated by the increased width of the \caii\ NIR triplet feature ($>$ 500~\AA\ in all epochs).

-Figure~\ref{fig:cafit} (left panels) shows the multi-Gaussian best-fits (yellow dotted curves) to the \caii\ NIR triplet for a sample of the spectra of \uname.
-We find that a single component is inadequate for the eight spectra from $\leq -$0.5 days, while excellent fits are obtained using two components with \chisqr\ in the range of 1.3--8.0.
-We call the components closer to the red and blue edges of the feature as ``Low-Velocity'' (LV) and ``High-Velocity'' (HV) \caii, respectively.
-The blue and cyan curves show the fitted triplets for LV and HV \caii, respectively, where the solid curves represent the \caii~$\lambda$8498~\AA\ line and the dashed curves do $\lambda$8542 and 8662~\AA.
+Figure~\ref{fig:cafit} (left panels) shows the multi-component Gaussian fits (yellow dotted curves) to the \caii\ NIR triplet for a sample of the spectra of \uname.
+For the eight spectra from $\leq -$0.5 days since $B$-band maximum, excellent fits are obtained using two components with \chisqr\ in the range of 1.3--8.0, while a single-component fit is inadequate.
+The components closer to the red and blue edges of the feature shown with blue and cyan curves are usually called the PVF and HVF of \caii, respectively \citep{Silverman2015mnras}.
+The solid curves of each component represent the \caii~$\lambda$8498~\AA\ line while the dashed do $\lambda$8542 and 8662~\AA.